• Skip to primary navigation

 • Twitter

 Cooking with coconut water makes food even more delicious than usual, by giving it a hint of natural, subtle sweetness.
-For inspiration, check out this list of 21 easy coconut water recipes.
+For inspiration, check out this list of 21 easy Coconut Water Recipes, from healthy jellies, popsicles, hydrating drinks, to dinner ideas such as soups and salads!

 8 coconut water & pineapple popsicles lying flat.